PRAISE FOR MUSIC IS MURDER

 MUSIC IS MURDER is a delightful cozy mystery that boasts an engaging setting, memorable cast, and satisfying whodunit.
 As this is the author's debut, I will be eagerly looking for more stories from her in the future.

---All Pikes Peak Writes Prize Winning Author, Leisel Hufford
+---All Pikes Peak Writes Award Winning Author, Leisel Hufford

 MUSIC IS MURDER by B.J.
 Bowen delivers an engaging heroine with a serious ear for mystery.

 ---Sarah E. Burr, Author, Court of Mystery Series

 Well done story with enough twists and turns to keep you guessing until the end.
 Loved the strong heroine with her tenacity and sense of humor.
 Kept me rooting for her until the end.
 The musical elements provided a unique setting and point of view.
 Looking forward to more! ---K. Schaffer

 Cozy mystery Music is Murder offers a face-paced, textured plot filled with suspects and suspense that crescendos into a satisfying ending.
 Bowen delivers an entertaining debut in her Musical Murder Mystery Series that's sure to please readers of this genre.